Policy Title: Conditioning and Quarantine PolicyPolicy:

 All vertebrate animals will be housed in animal rooms based on species, health monitoring and/or disease surveillance history.
 When possible animals from a single source will be housed separately from other animals until health status can be evaluated.
 Animals placed in quarantine require veterinary approval for use while in quarantine.

-- Non-Human primates from non-UW sources will be quarantined upon arrival in accordance with LAR policy #203.
+- Non-Human primates from non-UW sources will be quarantined upon arrival in accordance with BRMS policy #203.

-- Other USDA-covered species will be quarantined in accordance with LAR policy #203d.
+- Other USDA-covered species will be quarantined in accordance with BRMS policy #203d.

-- Rodents will be quarantined in accordance with LAR policy #203a.
+- Rodents will be quarantined in accordance with BRMS policy #203a.

 Any exceptions to this policy must be included and scientifically justified in an animal use protocol approved by the SMPH-ACUC.